open-politics/SSARE/README.md

   ```bash
   python full.py
   ```
-- For custom scraper integration, scripts should yield "url," "headline," and "paragraphs."
+- For custom scraper integration, scripts should yield "url," "headline," "paragraphs." and "source".
 Store your script at:
   ```
   SSARE/scraper_service/scrapers
   ```